Filter list

 A checklist of everything sales reps need to do to get a new community off the ground.

 Those trust-building conversations you've been having with customers or prospects?
-The events you've hosted around your product or with industry experts?
+The events you've hosted with industry experts?
 The consistent lines of communication you've kept up via newsletters and blogs?

-They're all community selling strategies, and you've got them down.
+Do a victory lap, because all of these are community selling strategies, and you've got them down.
 Now all you need to do is get these people talking to each other in addition to you.
+Doesn’t sound quite as dire as, say, an asteroid hurtling down to Earth, huh?
+(RIP to our dino buddies…)

-But before bringing everyone together, you need to do a bit of groundwork — a few basic steps to set yourself up for success.
+But before bringing everyone together, you need to do a bit of groundwork — a few basic steps to set yourself up for success and ensure that what you're building becomes a thriving community.

-I always find it helps to compare building a community to building a product.
-When you're first starting offf, you'll want to get feedback early and often, build with your users, and be transparent to help build trust.
+I always compare building a community to building a product.
+When you're first starting off, you'll want to get feedback early and often, build with your users, and be transparent to help build trust.
+All of this builds a sense of community, a vital building block that continues to deliver a solid ROI.

-Your earliest community members are like early adopters.
-They're invested in what you're building, have strong opinions, and will help determine how your community evolves.
+Keeping the product-creation analogy going, your earliest community members are like early adopters.
+They're invested in what you're building, have strong opinions about what’s working (and not), and will help determine how your community evolves.
 You've already built buyer trust with them.

-So, with that in mind: here's a checklist of how to build pipeline and sell through community
+So, with that in mind, here's a checklist of how to build your pipeline and sell through your community.

 The Sales Rep Community-Building Checklist